ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 ### Firewall Subnets
 {: #vpc-transit2-firewall-subnets}

 What about the firewall-router itself?
 This was not mentioned earlier but in anticipation of this change there was a egress_delegate router created in the transit VPC that delegates routing to the default for all destinations.
 It is only associated with the firewall-router subnets so the firewall-router is not effected by the changes to the default egress routing table used by the other subnets.
 Check the routing tables for the transit VPC for more details.
 Visit the [VPCs](/vpc-ext/network/vpcs) in the {{site.data.keyword.cloud_notm}} console.
-Select the transit VPC and then click on **Manage routing tables**, click on the **egress-delegate** routing table, click on the **Subnets** tab and note the -s3 subnets used for firewall-routers.
+Select the transit VPC and then click on **Manage routing tables**, click on the **egress-delegate** routing table, click on the **Subnets** tab and note the -fw subnets used for firewall-routers.

 ### Apply and Test More Firewall
 {: #vpc-transit2-apply-and-test-more-firewall}